 Clinical Practice is the capstone course in teacher education.
 During clinical practice, clinical interns demonstrate their integration of content knowledge, understanding of students, ability to create effective instructional environments, and their professional knowledge and attributes.
 Clinical practice is full time (15 weeks) in an inclusive setting and required for all teacher candidates.
 Candidates are supported and evaluated by an in-class cooperating teacher and a GCU clinical supervisor.
 Concurrent with clinical practice, candidates attend weekly seminar meetings.
-Candidates develop a performance portfolio that demonstrates that they meet the New Jersey Professional Standards for Teachers and that their teaching is guided by the New Jersey Core Curriculum Content Standards and/or Common Core Standards (CCSS).
+Candidates develop a performance portfolio that demonstrates that they meet the New Jersey Professional Standards for Teachers (NJPST) and that their teaching is guided by the New Jersey Student Learning Standards (NJSLS).
 Prerequisite: EDC6215.
 One semester.